Murder of Selena: Saldívar's termination of employment

-Saldívar abruptly left the meeting.
-Quintanilla, Jr. then banned Saldívar from contacting Selena.
-However, Selena did not want to end their friendship; she felt Saldívar was essential to the success of her clothing line in Mexico.
-Selena also wanted to keep Saldívar close because she had bank records, statements, and financial records necessary for tax purposes.
+Saldívar abruptly left the meeting; Abraham banned her from contacting Selena as a result.
+However, Selena did not want to end their friendship; she felt Saldívar was essential to the success of her clothing line in Mexico, and felt she needed Saldívar's bank records, statements and financial records for tax purposes.
 Saldívar's name remained on the payroll after the meeting, though her termination was pending on the retrieval of the financial records that were stolen.
-On March 25, Selena told Suzette that she was planning on terminating Saldívar's employment "soon".
+Despite her initial reluctance, Selena told Suzette on March 25 that she was planning on terminating Saldívar's employment "soon".

-After the meeting, Quintanilla, Jr. discovered the fan club's checks were signed with Maria Elida's signature in handwriting identical to Saldívar's.
-He concluded that Saldívar was writing forged checks using her sister's name then cashing them and keeping the funds.
-When Quintanilla, Jr. was trying to retrieve the fan club's bank statements, he said they had "vanished".
+After the meeting, Abraham discovered the fan club's checks were signed with Maria Elida's signature in handwriting identical to Saldívar's.
+He concluded that Saldívar was writing forged checks using her sister's name, then cashing them and keeping the funds.
+When he tried to retrieve the fan club's bank statements, he said they had "vanished".
 He found a letter in Saldívar's handwriting stating that Maria Elida had to close the bank account because of a major problem.
-According to the letter, a member of the fan club, Yvonne Perales, was sent to the bank to deposit $3,000 but Perales did not deposit the money and could not be found.
+According to the letter, a member of the fan club, "Yvonne Perales", was sent to the bank to deposit $3,000, but Perales did not deposit the money and could not be found.
 The letter stated that Maria Elida found out about the situation "too late" and that Perales and the money were missing.

 Maria Elida then wrote checks to be cashed by Saldívar, even though the bank account had no funds.
 The letter said Maria Elida was closing the account for that reason and that the bank would have to cover the checks.
-Quintanilla, Jr. confronted Saldívar about Perales' identity; he said Saldívar knew nothing about her.
-Quintanilla, Jr. said Saldívar did not trust the treasurer of the fan club but she had trusted a complete stranger to deposit $3,000.
+Abraham confronted Saldívar about Perales' identity; he said Saldívar knew nothing about her.
+Abraham said Saldívar did not trust the treasurer of the fan club, but she had trusted a complete stranger to deposit $3,000.
 He told Saldívar to "tell that lie to someone else".
 He concluded that Perales did not exist, since none of the fan club workers had ever met her.